 After finally coming to terms with the fact that although I thought I had “handled” the multiple deaths I experienced in 2014, I really had not.
 I was deeply depressed and totally stunned by how few people were there to support me as I wallowed in that pain.
 It taught me a very big lesson about how readily I give my love, energy, and time to people who are unable and unwilling to return it.
 It provided so much clarity that I finally realized with much anguish, guilt and fear that I was not meant to be married.

 The Universe (God) then sent me a job that I felt was a calling, and I took it – in spite of it being over an hour away from my home and everyone I knew, and not exactly the most rational choice given my circumstances.
 I had an emergency appendectomy costing $1000s just days before I was set to start that job.
 I moved to a townhouse (the only one I could afford that would allow my cat) by myself with no help from anyone, because I refused to ask the few deeply caring friends and family who support me to make that kind of time commitment.
-(All while someone I thought would always love me, as I will always love them, watched me struggle with boxes, physically exhausted and covered in bruises from falling down the stairs because I had tried to lift too much).
+(All while someone I thought would always love me, stood by as I struggled with boxes, physically exhausted and covered in bruises from falling down the stairs because I had tried to lift too much).

 I left behind one of my beloved cats, the person I had lived with for 16 years, and a piece of my heart, realizing that there are all kinds of deaths – some we must choose.
 As if that sh*t show weren’t enough, I still have 3 chronic illnesses that decide to appear with mystery symptoms like broken blood vessels, fatigue, and digestive problems – all at random – although most commonly when I am in hot, humid conditions.
 Oh, and did I mention, my townhouse is over the boiler room and is like living on the surface of the sun?